 Axona (caprylidene) is a medical food (see Section 11 "Description" below) containing a proprietary formulation of medium-chain triglycerides (MCTs), specifically caprylic triglyceride, for the clinical dietary management of the metabolic processes associated with mild to moderate Alzheimer's disease (AD).
-Axona is taken orally once a day and must be administered under medical supervision.
+Axona is taken orally once a day and must be used under the supervision of a physician.